 Want to move fast?
 Jump to the right section below.

 You may have never heard of Cystic Fibrosis, or you know very little about it, but it is a genetic condition that affects more than 10,600 people in the UK.
 Cystic Fibrosis occurs in a child when both parents, usually unknowingly, carry the faulty gene.
 1 in 25 of us carry the faulty gene and are completely unaware and unaffected.
 If both parents carry the gene, there is a 1 in 4 chance that the child will be born with the condition.

 The condition itself causes mucus to build up in the lungs, digestive system and other organs.
 This means that those with CF can experience a wide range of symptoms.
-For some people, these can limit a person's life.
-However, no two people with Cystic Fibrosis will have the same experience of the condition.
-Some people can have severe CF, and they may require round the clock medication and care.
+For some people, these can limit a person’s life.
+However, no two people with Cystic Fibrosis will have the same experience with the condition.
+Some people can have severe CF, and they may require round-the-clock medication and care.
 Others can have mild CF and live a relatively normal life focused on a healthy diet and active lifestyle.

 Exercise & Wellbeing

 There are many ways to manage the symptoms of CF, from medication and physiotherapy to nutrition and exercise.
 Exercise can have massive benefits.
-The main one being that it helps keep the lungs clear of any mucus build-up but also helps to improve muscle strength and overall health.
+The main one is that it helps keep the lungs clear of any mucus buildup but also helps to improve muscle strength and overall health.

 As CF is a genetic condition, it helps if children are as active as possible.
 Being active will help to improve their overall health now but also benefit them in later life.
 Cardio exercise such as running, football or cycling is a great place to start.
 This is because cardio works the lungs and leaves you out of breath, making it a good way to clear any mucus.
 For children, many of these activities can be a part of daily life.
 They could bike to school or play out with friends.